Explore a different side of Orlando at museums and galleries throughout the area.

 Orange County Regional History Center & Heritage Square Park

-Housed in a historic, 1927 county courthouse in the heart of downtown Orlando, the Orange County Regional History Center traces 12,000 years of local history through three floors of dynamic permanent collections.
+Housed in a historic, 1927 county courthouse in the heart of downtown Orlando’s City District, the Orange County Regional History Center traces 12,000 years of local history through three floors of dynamic permanent collections.
 Starting in the region’s prehistoric past, you’ll see how we evolved from an Indian settlement, to a small citrus and cattle town, to our modern tourist- and tech-centric metropolis.

 A Smithsonian Institution affiliate that is accredited by the American Association of Museums, the History Center also hosts limited-run national exhibitions, plus a full slate of events and educational programs for children and adults, including lectures, camps and workshops.
 The museum grounds also encompass Heritage Square Park, a beautiful outdoor space where you can enjoy sculpture, other artwork and people-watching.